mattvh89/Apple1/README/README.txt

 Project: Apple 1 emulator in C++
 Contact: matt.van.helden@hotmail.com
 ------------------------------------------------------------------------------------------------------------------------------------------------
+Recent changes:
+  Changed the name of the A1 assembler file to a1asm.txt Added basic.bin
+  The emulator now starts with basic loaded, pressing f4 switches between loading basic and loading a1 asm

 Thanks for checking out my Apple 1 emulator.
 This is just a simplified manual to get you up and running.